OrdoLuminis/ordoluminis.github.io/_posts/2025-08-03-historic-protestant-position.markdown

 #### 1.2.1.1 ESV Study Bible Scholars

-Turn to the ESV Study Bible (2008), page 2433.
+Turn to page 2433 in the ESV Study Bible (2008).
 The notes for 1 John 3:6-10 ESV read as follows:

 > **3:6–7** No one who abides … keeps on sinning.
 True followers of Christ do not recklessly and habitually violate what their anointing (2:20, 27) has planted within them (see note on 3:9–10). **Those who do habitually sin have neither seen him nor known him.
 They are not genuine Christians**.
 On “abides,” see also notes on John 8:31; 15:4.
 >